 Living in Rochester

-As the third largest city in New York, Rochester is big enough to offer an array of cultural, recreational and leisure activities, and intimate enough to live affordably and navigate easily.
-With a cost of living significantly below the national average and proximity to the state’s beautiful Finger Lakes region, many who come here to train decide to stay.
+As the fourth largest city in New York, Rochester is big enough to offer an array of cultural, recreational, and leisure activities, yet small enough to live affordably and navigate easily.
+With a cost of living significantly below the national average and proximity to the beautiful Finger Lakes region, many trainees choose to stay in Rochester.

 Where We're Located